 Check out the video of the day’s event here

 The award-winning journalist and author Mary Pilon discussed her new book, The Monopolists: Obsession, Fury, and Scandal Behind the World’s Favorite Board Game (Bloomsbury, 2015).
-Birthplace Senior Researcher Ed Dodson discussed the causes of the 2008 financial crisis and Edward Nell, the former Malcolm B. Smith Professor of Economics at the New School of Social Research, gave a macro-analysis of the U.S. economy.
+The Archive Senior Researcher Ed Dodson discussed the causes of the 2008 financial crisis and Edward Nell, the former Malcolm B. Smith Professor of Economics at the New School of Social Research, gave a macro-analysis of the U.S. economy.

 Nell’s speech was followed by a tribute from the Office of Philadelphia Mayor Michael Nutter by Joan Decker, Records Commission of the City of Philadelphia.